How One Writer Finished Her Book

 For me, this looked like writing out a check for $1,000 to the presidential candidate I didn’t want to win, to be sent only if I failed to finish my book.
 This consequence made me more focused than I ever have been on my writing.

-For Sue, her incentive was $100 back from the 100 Day Book program if she met all her deadlines and finish her book.
+For Sue, her incentive was $100 back from the 100 Day Book program if she met all her deadlines and finished her book.
 If she didn’t finish, that money would go to one of the most hated organizations in the world: the American IRS.

 Sometimes, you need a little extra motivation, and for Sue, this worked.